mfaustin/ProjectOne558/README.md

 I created the following functions to query and process data from the [Pokemon API](https://pokeapi.co/) using [Pokemon API Documentation](https://pokeapi.co/docs/v2).
-I found that I could use `fromJSON()` directly with the Pokemon API and directly assign API calls.
+I found that I could use `fromJSON()` directly with the Pokemon API and directly assign API calls to list of list objects.

 ### Pokemon Endpoint Functions.